vasilakisfil/Introspected-REST/README.md

  * No attributes description, requires documentation (however it does provide a link to documentation)

-To sum up, it requires documentation and involvment of human interaction (curries facilitate that).
+To sum up, it requires documentation and multi-fold human interaction (curries facilitate that).

 ### 6.4.
 Siren
 ```json